 The Tibetan diaspora and modern technology are changing Tibetan Buddhism.

 As a student of Buddhism, I have spent a great deal of time at Thupten Rinpoche's temple in Los Angeles.
-I traveled to Dirang to participate in the consecration ceremony at Thupsung Dhargyeling and immersed myself in the daily life of the monastery "“ sleeping there, eating and praying with the monks and local practitioners.
+I traveled to Dirang to participate in the consecration ceremony at Thupsung Dhargyeling and immersed myself in the daily life of the monastery.

-I am fascinated with the Tibetan Buddhists' steadfast preservation of their culture and traditions and how that intersects with influences from western cultures, as well as their infatuation with modern technology.
-Maintaining religious authenticity is a priority for the preservation of Tibetan culture, but the idea of impermanence is the foundation of Buddhist teachings "“ they believe that our fears and attachments cause suffering in this always-changing world.
-This body of work explores the juxtaposition of tradition and modernity as the monastery prepares for a visit from their most sacred religious leader, the Dalai Lama.
+Maintaining religious authenticity is a priority for the preservation of Tibetan culture, but the idea of impermanence is the foundation of Buddhist teachings - believing that our fears and attachments cause suffering in this always-changing world.
+This body of work explores the juxtaposition of tradition and modernity as the monastery prepares for a visit from their most sacred religious leader, His Holiness the Dalai Lama.